-There’s nothing worse than ruining your cross-stitch fabric halfway through your project.
-A lot of incidents can happen, from the unfortunate coffee spill to the blood drops from the accidental needle prick.
-I once had burned my hand and ended up having burn cream all over my fabric without noticing!
-Here are a few tips about caring for your fabric and about how to recover from incidents that may occur.
+There’s nothing worse than ruining your cross stitch fabric halfway through your project.
+A lot of things can happen, from an unfortunate coffee spill to blood droplets from an accidental needle prick.
+I once burned my hand and ended up getting burn cream all over my fabric without noticing.

 - Do clean your hoops, needles and scissors before using them on your project.
-We all try or best to keep a clean house, but dirt and stains sometimes seem to pop up out of nowhere.
+We all try to keep a clean house, but dirt and stains sometimes pop up out of nowhere.

-- If you’re not working on your piece, do safely store it especially if you have kids or pets or are especially clumsy yourself.
+- If you’re not working on your piece, do safely store it, especially if you have kids or pets or are especially clumsy.

 - If you accidentally spilled tea or coffee or whatever, do wash at once.
 Don’t let it dry.
 The longer the stain remains, the harder it will be to clean it up.